SamuelCarmona83/SamuelCarmona83/README.md

-# Hello there, my name is Samuel 👋

 ## Im a Software Developer currently based on Caracas, Venezuela.

 - 🚤 I’m currently working on some Smart city applications based on Vue.js & Django 🏝️